root-sector/wordpress-plugin-hls-player-free/Readme.txt

 * **autoplay**: Cause the video to play automatically when the page loads.
 `[hls_player url="https://example.com/external/xxxxxxxxx.m3u8" autoplay="true"]`

-* **loop**: Make the video loop to the beginning when finished and automatically continue playing.
+* **loop**: Set the video to automatically loop back to the beginning and continue playing after it finishes.
 `[hls_player url="https://example.com/external/xxxxxxxxx.m3u8" loop="true"]`

 * **poster**: Define an image as a placeholder before the video plays.